spacesiren/spacesiren/docs/spacecrab.md

 After seeing SpaceSiren, you may remember a similar project called "[SpaceCrab](https://bitbucket.org/asecurityteam/spacecrab/src/master/)" from Atlassian.
-I'll admit that this project was heavily inspired by SpaceCrab.
+This project was heavily inspired by SpaceCrab.

 While I love the idea of SpaceCrab, there were a few issues with it that I found difficult to get past.
 Namely...

 * It's written in Python 2, a language that is now end-of-life and was already nearing deprecation when the project began.
-* It uses AWS CloudFormation to provision the stack.
-The documentation even admits that it may fail randomly for no reason.
+* It uses AWS CloudFormation to provision the stack, which can be shaky when using nested templates.
+The SpaceCrab documentation even admits that it may fail randomly for no reason.
 Plus I'm more fond of Terraform just out of personal preference.
 * It requires an RDS instance and a VPC NAT Gateway to operate.
 While that may be a drop in the bucket for most businesses, it's expensive for an individual to run on their own.
 * Lack of alert integration options; only sends to email and PagerDuty.
 * Each individual action performed with a honey token triggers its own alert.
-  If an attacker attempts 5 actions, you will receive 5 emails or PagerDuty alerts.
+  If an attacker attempts 5 actions, you will receive 5 separate emails or PagerDuty alerts.
 * The project was active for only a year and has had no substantial commits within the last two years as of this writing.